r4nd0lph-c/django_reshuffle/README.md

 # RESHUFFLE

-There will be some usefully info about project.
+There will be some usefully info about project...